Cauterization: History

 Tools used in the ancient cauterization process ranged from heated lances to cauterizing knives.
 The piece of metal was heated over fire and applied to the wound.
-This caused tissues and blood to heat rapidly to extreme temperatures, causing coagulation of the blood and thus controlling the bleeding, at the cost of extensive tissue damage.
-In rarer cases, cauterization was instead accomplished via the application of cauterizing chemicals like lye.

 Cauterization continued to be used as a common treatment in medieval times.
+The Babylonian Talmud (redacted in 500 AD), alluding to the practice, states: "... and the effect of the hot iron comes and removes the traces of the stroke."
 While mainly employed to stop blood loss, it was also used in cases of tooth extraction and as a treatment for mental illness.
 In the Muslim world, scholars Al-Zahrawi and Avicenna wrote about techniques and instruments used for cauterization.

+As late as the 20th-century, Bedouins of the Negev in Israel had it as their practice to take the root of the shaggy sparrow-wort (Thymelaea hirsuta), cut the root into splinters lengthwise, burn the splinter in fire, and then apply the red-hot tip of a splinter to the forehead of a person who was ill with ringworm (dermatophytosis).

 The technique of ligature of the arteries as an alternative to cauterization was later improved and used more effectively by Ambroise Paré.

 Electrocautery

 Electrocauterization is the process of destroying tissue (or cutting through soft tissue) using heat conduction from a metal probe heated by electric current.
 The procedure stops bleeding from small vessels (larger vessels being ligated).
 Electrocautery applies high frequency alternating current by a unipolar or bipolar method.
 It can be a continuous waveform to cut tissue, or intermittent to coagulate tissue.

 The electrically produced heat in this process inherently can do numerous things to the tissue, depending on the waveform and power level, including cauterize, coagulate, cut, and dry (desiccate).
 Thus electrocautery, electrocoagulation, electrodesiccation, and electrocurettage are closely related and can co-occur in the same procedure when desired.
 Electrodesiccation and curettage is a common procedure.